Legal Industry Employment Info

 Are you considering a career in criminal defense?
 Every month we feature a different attorney who will provide insight into his or her legal practice area.
 Our goal is to provide our readers practical insight from those working in the legal industry.

-This month we feature attorney Vikas Bajaj.
-For the past 16 years, Mr. Bajaj has worked exclusively in criminal law, handling both state and federal cases.
-As a San Diego criminal lawyer, his practice areas include domestic violence, drug crimes, theft crimes, and many more.
+This month we feature Vikas Bajaj, a criminal defense attorney in San Diego, CA. For the past 16 years, Mr. Bajaj has worked exclusively in criminal law, handling both state and federal cases.
+His practice areas include domestic violence, drug crimes, theft crimes, and many more.
 He has developed an excellent reputation with his peers and prosecutors, and is regularly featured on both local and national news.